Chulong-Li/Beer-Recommendation-System-based-on-Flavor-Selections-in-Python/README.md

-# Beer Recommendation in 2019 HackAI
+# Beer Recommendation System based on Flavor Selections in Python

+Given several flavor selections, this system will provide you best beers matching that you'll definitely enjoy!

+### Demo

 Hello, welcome to Beer Adventure!
 We have pleanty of flavor selections please enter your top three below!
 Please seprate with commas: ```spicy, flowery, pleasant```